-Additional information, including Trustees' and officers' remuneration and indebtedness, principal holders of Killam securities, and securities authorized for issuance under equity compensation plans, is contained in the Trust's Information and Proxy Circular mailed to unitholders in connection with the May 5, 2023, Annual General Meeting of Unitholders.
-Information in connection with the May 5, 2023, Annual General Meeting of Unitholders is expected to be released in March 2023.
-Additional financial information is contained in Killam's Comparative Financial Statements and Management's Discussion and Analysis for the year ended December 31, 2022.
-Additional information relating to Killam may be found on SEDAR at www.sedar.com.
+Additional information, including that related to Trustees' and officers' remuneration and indebtedness, principal holders of Killam securities, and securities authorized for issuance under equity compensation plans, is contained in the Trust's Information and Proxy Circular mailed to unitholders in connection with the May 8, 2024, Annual General Meeting of Unitholders.
+Information in connection with the May 8, 2024, Annual General Meeting of Unitholders.
+Information in connection with the May 8, 2024, Annual General Meeting of Unitholders.
+Information in connection with the May 8, 2024, Annual General Meeting of Unitholders is expected to be released in March 2024.
+Additional financial information is contained in Killam's Comparative Financial Statements and Management's Discussion and Analysis for the year ended December 31, 2023.
+Additional information relating to Killam may be found on SEDAR+ at www.sedarplus.ca.